top of page

 Safeguarding is the responsibility of all in Wales under the Social Services and Well-Being Act 2014.

-The Board of Trustees has overall responsibility for the Safeguarding at the Benefit Advice Shop, however, they have delegated the day to day responsibility of Safeguarding to the Lead Safeguarding Officer who is currently the Manager, Barry Speake and in his absence the Deputy Lead for Safeguarding, Welfare Rights Officer, Michelle Thomas.
-All safeguarding issues should immediately be discussed with Mr Speake, or if the issues lies with Mr Speake, or in his absence, with Michelle Thomas.
+The Board of Trustees has overall responsibility for the Safeguarding at the Benefit Advice Shop, however, they have delegated the day to day responsibility of Safeguarding to the Lead Safeguarding Officer who is currently the Manager, Michelle Thomas and in her absence the Deputy Lead for Safeguarding, Welfare Rights Officer, Barry Speake.
+All safeguarding issues should immediately be discussed with Michelle Thomas, or if the issues lies with Michelle Thomas, or in her absence, with Barry Speake.

 In the absence of a Safeguarding Officer all safeguarding issues regarding adults should be reported to Denbighshire County Council Single Point of Access (SPoA).